 The Exact Scenario

-Let's visualize the exact moment.
+Let's visualize the exact moment on how to hit the middle court drop shot in pickleball.
 You're in the middle of the court.
 The ball comes to you at a comfortable height.

 You have time to set up.
 This is where the decision happens.